mberehulka/nyaa-downloader/README.md

 - Add some anime to your watching list

-- Select the anime (move with arrows, WASD keys or mouse scroll) and click Space:
+- Select the anime (move with arrows, WASD keys or mouse scroll) and click Space

 - Or use the A and D key change the watched episode